jupiter/simple-mock/README.md

 ### stub.inThisContext(obj)

-Configures the last configured callback to be called in this context, i.e. `this` will be `obj`.
+Configures the last configured function or callback to be called in this context, i.e. `this` will be `obj`.

 ### stub.resolveWith(val)